margarethkamil/transcript/README.md

 ## Using the Output

 The transcriptions are:
+1. Displayed in the GUI window in real-time (GUI version)
-1. Printed to the console in real-time
+2. Printed to the console in real-time (command-line version)
-2. Saved to `transcript.txt` when you stop the program (Ctrl+C)
+3. Saved to a file when you click "Save Transcript" (GUI version) or when you stop the program with Ctrl+C (command-line version)

 ## Troubleshooting